zackrylangford/cloudzack-cli/README.md

    ./build-deb.sh
    ```

-3. The .deb file will be created in the parent directory.
+3. The .deb file will be created in the current directory.

 ## Available Commands